 Play your part in the Museum's future

 Each gift makes a huge difference to the work we are doing and all the funds go directly towards caring for, and redisplaying, our amazing specimens.
-The Museum's centrepiece Finback whale is already cleaned, conserved and rehung but we are still working on another 7,000 specimens that will go back on display by August 2017.
+The Museum's centrepiece Finback whale is already cleaned, conserved and rehung but we are still working on another 7,000 specimens that will go back on display when the Museum reopens in 2018.

 Our 21m Finback skeleton - the largest of its kind on public display in the world - will make a spectacular welcoming sight for visitors to the Museum.
 Every gift over £500 will be permanently acknowledged in the new Whale Hall, recognising donors who supported the conservation of specimens in the redevelopment and redisplay.

 - £500 will sponsor one of the Finback's 52 vertebrae

 - £1000 will sponsor the Finback's nasal bones (from the blow hole)